 Congress passed Public Law 111-380 or The Reduction of Lead in Drinking Water Act, in 2010.
-It's set to go into effect Jan.
-4, 2014, which means municipalities, water districts and developers who work with and pay for water infrastructure need to be preparing.
+It went into effect Jan.
+4, 2014, which means municipalities, water districts and developers who work with and pay for water infrastructure need to lead compliance.